-The process of inkjet printing originated in the mid-twentieth century as a newer type of printing that recreates text or images by propelling microscopic droplets of ink onto a medium such as paper, plastic, or some other writing surface.
+The process of inkjet printing originated in the mid-twentieth century as a newer type of printing that recreates text or images by propelling microscopic droplets of printer ink onto a medium such as paper, plastic, or some other writing surface.

 Inkjet technology originated in 1833 when Felix Savant of France discovered that liquid drops, when delivered through a narrow opening, would remain uniform in size.
 In 1878, the English scientist John William Strutt (Lord Rayleigh), published a description of the process mathematically and later went on to win the 1904 Nobel Prize in Physics.